• Skip to Content

 California College Promise Grant (formerly known as BOGFW)

 The CCP Grant was designed to assist students to pay their enrollment fees.
 This program is financial assistance that does not need to be repaid.
 You may be eligible for a CCP Grant even if you are not eligible for other financial aid.
 The application is simple to complete.
 Regardless of the number of units, the enrollment fee may be waived.
 Applicants need to apply only once to have fees waived for the academic year, beginning in summer session.
-Recipients only have to pay $25 for parking per semester.
+Recipients get $20 off their parking permit.

 Eligibility